 The first F.I.E.R.O. meeting was held at the Cobb County Fire Department in Georgia with close to 100 people in attendance and Captain Doug Miller of the Atlanta Fire Department (who later became Chief of the Atlanta Fire Department) spoke about PPE selection.
 F.I.E.R.O. continued to meet throughout the Southeast with Captain Dart Kendall serving as the first President and Battalion Chief Brenda Nishiyama Willis ("Nish") of the Atlanta Fire Department serving as the first treasurer.

-With the emergence of the Internet and email, communications about product problems spread through the industry very quickly.
-The members of F.I.E.R.O. realized there were other areas that needed attention and, in 2000, F.I.E.R.O. hosted its first, annual Fire Station Design Symposium in Charlotte.
+With the emergence of the Internet and email, communications about product problems spread through the industry very quickly and F.I.E.R.O. re-invented itself.
+The board realized there were other areas where the fire service needed to learn more about and create stronger connections in.
+In 2000, F.I.E.R.O. hosted the first-of-its-kind, and F.I.E.R.O.'s first (what would become annual) Fire Station Design Symposium in Charlotte.
 Through the symposium, F.I.E.R.O. provided fire station design education and exposure to experts in fire station design to the fire service.
-Through 2015, F.I.E.R.O. has hosted 13 Fire Station Design Symposiums in both Charlotte and Raleigh.
-In 2009, recognizing a need for education related to PPE, F.I.E.R.O. hosted the first-ever Fire PPE Symposium, also in Charlotte.
-This symposium focuses on the research, science and related performance requirements and limitations of fire PPE.
-In 2014, in an effort to offer even more educational resources in the fire service, F.I.E.R.O. conducted its first Regional Fire PPE Workshop at the DFW Fire Research & Training Facility in Texas.
+Through 2018, F.I.E.R.O. has hosted 17 Fire Station Design Symposiums in both Charlotte and Raleigh.
+In 2009, again recognizing an unmet need, F.I.E.R.O. hosted the first-ever Fire PPE Symposium, also in Charlotte.
+This symposium focuses on disseminating the results of research and scientific studies, creating a better understanding of the performance requirements set for firefighting PPE, and the limitations of firefighting PPE.
+In March 2019, the seventh biennial PPE Symposium will be held in Raleigh.
+Attendance at these symposiums increases for every event, illustrating the broad reach F.I.E.R.O. has in the fire service.
+In 2014, to broaden that educational reach, F.I.E.R.O. conducted its first Regional Fire PPE Workshop at the DFW Fire Research & Training Facility in Texas.
 The focus of these smaller workshops is the selection, care and maintenance of PPE.

 Robert Tutterow (retired Charlotte Fire Department), the only founder who is still active, is the current president.